cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Since IAVL is responsible for both state storage and commitment, running an archive node becomes increasingly expensive as disk space grows exponentially.
-* As the size of a network increases, various performance bottlenecks start to emerge in many areas such as query performance, network upgrades, and state migrations.
+* As the size of a network increases, various performance bottlenecks start to emerge in many areas such as query performance, network upgrades, state migrations, and general application performance.

 See the [Storage Discussion](https://github.com/cosmos/cosmos-sdk/discussions/13545) for more information.